tpamula/GameOfLife/readme.md

 Description
 -----------

 A [John Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation.
 Written with a TDD approach.
+Feedback welcomed!

 Technologies used
 -----------------